grapestone5321/dlnd_tv-script-generation/README.md

      ]

 Notice that the last target value in the last batch is the first input value of the first batch.
 In this case, 1.
 This is a common technique used when creating sequence batches, although it is rather unintuitive.

+## Neural Network Training

+### Hyperparameters

+Tune the following parameters:

+- Set num_epochs to the number of epochs.
+- Set batch_size to the batch size.
+- Set rnn_size to the size of the RNNs.
+- Set embed_dim to the size of the embedding.
+- Set seq_length to the length of sequence.
+- Set learning_rate to the learning rate.
+- Set show_every_n_batches to the number of batches the neural network should print progress.

+### Build the Graph

+Build the graph using the neural network you implemented.

+## Train

+Train the neural network on the preprocessed data.
+If you have a hard time getting a good loss, check the forms to see if anyone is having the same problem.

+## Save Parameters

+Save seq_length and save_dir for generating a new TV script.

+# Checkpoint